mrehkopf/vcs/docs/user/README.md

 ### Q: Where can I download VCS?

-A: VCS is available from GitHub: https://github.com/leikareipa/vcs/.
+**A**: VCS is available from GitHub: https://github.com/leikareipa/vcs/.
 Pre-built binaries may not be available.

 ### Q: What to do if there's no signal?

-A: If the capture card ought to be receiving a signal but VCS shows a blank window and/or says "No signal," it may be caused by one of the following:
+**A**: If the capture card ought to be receiving a signal but VCS shows a blank window and/or says "No signal," it may be caused by one of the following:

 1. The Datapath Vision Linux driver hasn't been installed for your kernel.
 You need to reinstall the driver whenever the kernel is updated.
 2. The signal is out of range, i.e. it's of an unsupported resolution or refresh rate.
 VCS itself has a maximum input resolution of 4096 &times; 4096; and for example the Datapath VisionRGB-E1S capture card has a maximum digital input resolution of 1920 &times; 1200.